Romanized Bengali — Online Sounds

 [Go to Top] [Go to Contents]

-The Romanized form is a script system in which each Bengali letter is matched accurately and uniquely by a character (or a group) taken from the Roman alphabet.
+The Romanized pattern we are working with is a script system in which each Bengali letter is matched accurately and uniquely by a character (or a group) taken from the Roman alphabet.
 Many of these sound nearly the same as the normal sound of the Bengali character.
 However, some Bengali characters are sometimes pronounced differently from their normal sound.
+For example, when two consonants are combined, the first consonant will be strengthened and the second consonant suppressed.
 In these cases we provide phonetic hints like “(~shaak’kå)”.

 It also conforms with the Romanized typing method available with Jaspell's free Jaldi Multilingual Word Processor Software Package.